sweeneyapps/nofacebook/README.md

 # No Facebook
-- A helpful tool to avoid facebook.
+- A helpful tool to avoid facebook distraction.

 ---------------------
 ## Instruction on how to install this plugins